-A misstatement of the NPL will also impact the reporting of the NPL and related pension activity by the State under GASB Statement No. 68 Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27.
+A misstatement of the NPL will also impact the allocation of the NPL and related pension activity to participating State agencies under GASB Statement No. 68 Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27.
 The auditors consider the weaknesses to be significant deficiencies in the System's internal control over financial and fiscal operations.
 (Finding Code No. 2014-002)